bvucode/Crosvm-on-android/README.md

-# How to Boot Linux in a VM on Android 15+
+# How to boot linux in a vm on Android 15+

 Guide originally by Christopher L. Crutchfield.
 Modified and added to by Bulat Valiakhmetov.